Support and Resources For Pastors and

 I have something in my bag here that you would not have been able to sell when I was your age.
 Nobody would have paid good money for what I have in this bag.
 Give up?

-And heres where the water comes in again.
-Jesus says that He will help us when were thirsty in our hearts.
+And here’s where the water comes in again.
+Jesus says that He will help us when we’re thirsty in our hearts.
 But He goes farther than that.
 He gives us so much more of this "Jesus water" than we will ever need for ourselves.
 He gives us more so that we can share it.
+(Show another water bottle from the bag.)

-This satisfies us inside the way water quenches your thirst.
-You have more than enough for yourself; now share that water that flows from a Christians heart.
-Jesus said: "Whoever believes in me, as the Scripture has said, streams of living water will flow from within him."
-By this he meant the Spirit, whom those who believed in him were later to receive."
+Today we celebrate the coming of the Holy Spirit.
+When we share this water from Jesus, the Holy Spirit is right there with us.
+This living water satisfies us inside the way water quenches your thirst.
+You have more than enough for yourself; now share it!
+Jesus said: (John 7:38) "Whoever believes in me, as the Scripture has said, streams of living water will flow from within him."
+39) By this he meant the Spirit...

 All Rights Reserved